Environmental Impact Assessment (EIA) Navigating Sustainable Development

 Legal and Regulatory Compliance

-In many countries, EIA is not merely a recommended practice but a legal requirement for specific types of projects.
-Compliance with EIA regulations are not just about adhering to the law; it is a commitment to upholding environmental standards and ensuring that projects proceed in a manner that does not harm the environment or communities.
+In many countries, environmental impact assessment is not merely a recommended practice but a legal requirement for specific types of projects.
+Compliance with EIA regulations is not just about adhering to the law; it is a commitment to upholding environmental standards and ensuring that projects proceed in a manner that does not harm the environment or communities.

 How Environmental Impact Assessment Works